KenkiCK/openhab2-addons/addons/binding/org.openhab.binding.nuki/README.md

 This binding was tested with the [Nuki Bridge](https://nuki.io/en/bridge/).
 It might also work with the [Nuki Software Bridge](https://play.google.com/store/apps/details?id=io.nuki.bridge&hl=en) - Feedback is really appreciated!
-**Please note:** At the moment you still need to configure the callback URL on the Nuki Bridge to point to your openHAB2 server.
-See [Bridge HTTP-API](https://nuki.io/de/api/), Section */callback* and */callback/add*.

 ## Supported Things